AdrianHettler/battery-canister-36c/README.md

 # Design Guidelines and Requirements
 The design guidelines and requirements are outlind in the following bullet points:
+* Runtime BZ400h (115W): 3h -> Capacity: > 345Wh
 * Constant output voltage (Nominal 12V)
-* No exposed O-Rings
-* Runtime BZ400h (115W): 3h -> Capacity: > 345Wh
-* Use of Toggle Switches
+* Voltage boost to 13V
 * PWM output control
+* Use of toggle switches
 * Option for single and dual output
-* Voltage boost to 13V
+* No exposed o-rings
 * Compact design

 # Mechanical